Mandara people

-The Mandara people, also known as Wandala or Mandwara, are a Central African traditionalist ethnic group found in north Cameroon northeastern Nigeria, and southeastern Chad.
-They speak the Wandala language, which belongs to the Chadic branch of Afro-Asiatic languages found in northeastern Africa.
+The Mandara people, also known as Wandala or Mandwara, are a Central African traditionalist ethnic group found in north Cameroon, northeastern Nigeria, and southeastern Chad.
+They speak the Wandala language, which belongs to the Chadic branch of the Afro-Asiatic Language family.

 Their origins are unclear.
 They live in the mountainous region and valleys north of the Benue River in Cameroon, and have long been a part of the Mandara Sultanate.
 Their region witnessed slave trading and sub-Saharan caravans till the 19th century.
 The Mandara people were known for their horse raising and iron working skills, and featured a society that was socially stratified.

 History

 The origins of the Mandara people are in the Mandara Kingdom, once found in the Mandara Mountains, along the northern Cameroon at its border with northeastern Nigeria between the Benue River and Mora, Cameroon.

 Their prehistory is unclear.
 One oral traditions trace their start to a king Agamakiya in the 13th century, who led them as invasions came from the Sahel.
 They converted to Sunni Islam under Sultan Bukar Aaji in the 1720s.
 Another tradition states Wandala Mbra was one of the sons of Mbra of Turu and Katala, the daughter of Vaya, he adopted Islam and it is his lineage that formed this patrilineal Muslim ethnic group.
 These oral traditions may have been reconstructed later, when Mandara came under the influence of and cooperated in Fulani jihads, slave raids on other ethnic groups.

 Islamic historians mention the Mandara people, but also provide inconsistent accounts of their history.
 One account by Ibn Fartuwa states that they were unbelievers, but they converted to Islam in the 16th century.
 Another account states that It is their ruler who invited two Moroccans from Fez returning from Mecca, to stay with him.
 They converted him, and he then mandated the Islamic traditions of circumcision, prayer, zakat and fasting among his Mandara people in early 18th-century.
 Between the 18th and 19th centuries, the Mandara people's region was surrounded by pagan people, and these were a source of slaves through raiding, and for trade to the African slave caravans.